Functions Basics

 These Functions are asynchronous.

-Use an After Publish File Function if you want to trigger code after the file message is published to a channel.
-Some applications of After Publish File include:
+Use an After Publish File Function to trigger code after a file message is published.
+Examples:

 - Asynchronous file message logging